An Expert Debunks The Most Common Myths About Microplastics

 How do microplastics affect fish?
 Well, it's complicated.

-First off, it's important to remember that there are many, many types of plastics out there, each constructed using different chemicals (Almroth and her team have identified nearly 4,000 different chemicals in plastic packaging alone), so it's difficult to study exactly how all of them are affecting our environment.
+First off, it's important to remember that there are many, many types of plastics out there, each constructed using different chemicals (Almroth and her team have identified nearly 4,000 different chemicals2 in plastic packaging alone), so it's difficult to study exactly how all of them are affecting our environment.
 That being said, fish do seem to be eating plastics of all sorts.

 "We can find plastic in the guts of animals," Almroth says, adding that the impact of these plastics is harder to identify.
-Most recently, her lab studied how microplastics affected the gut of rainbow trout in particular and found that they were relatively benign.
+Most recently, her lab studied how microplastics affected the gut of rainbow trout3 in particular and found that they were relatively benign.
 This makes her suspect that reactions to microplastics are species-dependent, and fish that live in sediment-rich environments, like rainbow trout, have evolved to become better at filtering out toxins or handling exposure to particles.
 After consuming microplastics, certain fish may also lose their appetite for other foods, while others could experience hormone disruption.
 Bottom line: Fish are eating microplastics, but a lot more research needs to be done to figure out how exactly they're processing them.

 The impact of microplastics on human health—and some thoughts on that credit card study.